 Mathare Girl Power Project | Kenya |

-Category 4: Role model in Health for socially disadvantaged groups (citizens' choice) | |
+Category 4: Role model (Citizen’s Choice) | |

 Aneta Grabmüller Soldati | Czech Republic |